Jeffrey Archer: Early career

 After leaving Oxford, Archer continued as a charity fundraiser, initially working for the National Birthday Trust, a medical charity that promoted safe childbirth, before joining the United Nations Association (UNA) as its chief fundraiser.
 The then chairman of the UNA, Humphry Berkeley, alleged that there were numerous discrepancies in Archer's expense claims while he worked at the UNA.

 Around this time, Archer began a career in politics, serving as a Conservative councillor for Havering on the Greater London Council (1967–1970).

 Archer set up his own fundraising and public relations company, Arrow Enterprises, in 1969.
 That same year he opened an art gallery, the Archer Gallery, in Mayfair.
-The gallery specialised in modern art, including pieces by the sculptor and painter Leon Underwood.
+It specialised in modern art, including pieces by the sculptor and painter Leon Underwood.
 The gallery ultimately lost money, however, and Archer sold it two years later.

 Member of Parliament

 At 29, Archer was elected Member of Parliament (MP) for the Lincolnshire constituency of Louth, holding the seat for the Conservative Party in a by-election on 4 December 1969.
 Archer beat Ian Gow to the selection after winning over a substantial proportion of younger members at the selection meeting.
 The national party had concerns about Archer's selection, specifically relating to the UNA expenses allegations made by Humphry Berkeley, himself a former Conservative MP.
 Berkeley tried to persuade the Conservative Central Office that Archer was unsuitable as a parliamentary candidate.
 Archer brought a defamation action against Berkeley and the story was kept out of the press, although a truncated version of the story did appear in The Times.
 The case was eventually settled out of court, with Archer agreeing to pay legal costs of around £30,000.

 Louth constituency had three key areas: Louth, Cleethorpes, and Immingham.
 During his time as an MP, Archer was a regular at the Immingham Conservative Club in the most working-class part of the constituency.
-In 1970 he took part in the Kennedy Memorial Test, a 50-mile running/walking race from Louth to Skegness and back.
+In 1970 he took part in the Kennedy Memorial Test, a 50 mi running/walking race from Louth to Skegness and back.

 In parliament, Archer was on the left of the Conservative Party, rebelling against some of his party's policies.
 He advocated free TV licences for elderly people and was against museum entrance charges.
 In 1971, he employed David Mellor to deal with his correspondence.
 He tipped Mellor to reach the cabinet.
 In an interview, in February 1999 Archer said, "I hope we don't return to extremes.
 I'm what you might call centre-right but I've always disliked the right wing as much as I've disliked the left wing."